stegro/namelist_python/README.md

 ## Contribute
-Please send any namelist files that don't parse correctly or fix the code yourself and send me a pull request :)
+Please send any namelist files that don't parse correctly or fix the code yourself and send a pull request :)

-Thanks,
-Leif
+Thanks